Preventing Basketball Injuries

 Problems with concussions

 Concussion, as an injury is becoming more common with hockey players, and even with other sports.
 The bad side of it is that some players even suffer from concussions without realizing it.
+And as it turns out, helmets can’t prevent hockey concussions, no matter what helmet companies try to tell you.
 This can sometimes cause problems in the long run.
 That is why it is advisable to always consult a therapist to know your situation.
 To make sure that you avoid concussions, always wear a good headgear when playing.

 As a hockey player, your ligaments, joints, and muscles are always under pressure when playing.
 You should try exercises like stretching and strengthening to ensure your constant fitness.
 You will also get less hurt whenever you have injuries as your ligaments and muscles will have the right energy and flexibility to withstand injuries.